curl/everything-curl/internals/handler.md

 particularities and specialties.
 In order to not have the code littered with conditions in the style "if the protocol is XYZ, then do…", we instead have the concept of `Curl_handler`.
-Each supported protocol defines one of those in `lib/url.c` there's an array of pointers to such handlers called `protocols[]`.
+Each supported protocol defines one of those in `lib/url.c` there is an array of pointers to such handlers called `protocols[]`.

 When a transfer is about to be done, libcurl parses the URL it is about to